Whittier Trust Co. Buys 92,843 Shares of Airbnb, Inc. (NASDAQ:ABNB)

 Whittier Trust Co. increased its stake in shares of Airbnb, Inc. (NASDAQ:ABNB) by 1,763.4% during the third quarter, HoldingsChannel reports.
 The fund owned 98,108 shares of the company’s stock after acquiring an additional 92,843 shares during the quarter.
 Whittier Trust Co.’s holdings in Airbnb were worth $16,457,000 as of its most recent filing with the Securities and Exchange Commission.

 Other hedge funds also recently made changes to their positions in the company.
-O Shaughnessy Asset Management LLC boosted its stake in Airbnb by 81.3% during the second quarter.
-O Shaughnessy Asset Management LLC now owns 165 shares of the company’s stock worth $25,000 after buying an additional 74 shares in the last quarter.
+O Shaughnessy Asset Management LLC increased its position in Airbnb by 81.3% during the second quarter.
+O Shaughnessy Asset Management LLC now owns 165 shares of the company’s stock worth $25,000 after acquiring an additional 74 shares during the period.
 FFT Wealth Management LLC acquired a new stake in Airbnb during the second quarter worth $27,000.
 Private Capital Group LLC boosted its stake in Airbnb by 568.0% during the third quarter.
 Private Capital Group LLC now owns 167 shares of the company’s stock worth $28,000 after buying an additional 142 shares in the last quarter.
-HM Payson & Co. boosted its stake in shares of Airbnb by 145.5% in the 2nd quarter.
-HM Payson & Co. now owns 189 shares of the company’s stock valued at $29,000 after purchasing an additional 112 shares in the last quarter.
-Finally, First Horizon Advisors Inc. acquired a new stake in shares of Airbnb in the 2nd quarter valued at $30,000.
+HM Payson & Co. boosted its stake in Airbnb by 145.5% during the second quarter.
+HM Payson & Co. now owns 189 shares of the company’s stock worth $29,000 after buying an additional 112 shares in the last quarter.
+Finally, First Horizon Advisors Inc. acquired a new stake in Airbnb during the second quarter worth $30,000.
 25.68% of the stock is currently owned by institutional investors and hedge funds.

 In other Airbnb news, CTO Aristotle N. Balogh sold 4,000 shares of the company’s stock in a transaction that occurred on Friday, October 1st.
 The stock was sold at an average price of $170.31, for a total transaction of $681,240.00.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, CAO David C. Bernstein sold 40,000 shares of the company’s stock in a transaction that occurred on Thursday, December 2nd.
 The stock was sold at an average price of $161.36, for a total value of $6,454,400.00.
 The disclosure for this sale can be found here.
 Insiders sold a total of 1,229,824 shares of company stock valued at $224,840,091 over the last quarter.
 36.30% of the stock is owned by insiders.

-Airbnb (NASDAQ:ABNB) last issued its quarterly earnings data on Wednesday, November 3rd.
-The company reported $1.22 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.84 by $0.38.
+Airbnb (NASDAQ:ABNB) last announced its quarterly earnings results on Wednesday, November 3rd.
+The company reported $1.22 EPS for the quarter, beating analysts’ consensus estimates of $0.84 by $0.38.
+The company had revenue of $2.24 billion during the quarter, compared to analysts’ expectations of $2.06 billion.
 Airbnb had a negative return on equity of 102.24% and a negative net margin of 80.74%.
-The business had revenue of $2.24 billion during the quarter, compared to analyst estimates of $2.06 billion.
-Airbnb’s quarterly revenue was up 66.7% compared to the same quarter last year.
+The firm’s revenue for the quarter was up 66.7% on a year-over-year basis.
 As a group, research analysts anticipate that Airbnb, Inc. will post 0.4 earnings per share for the current year.

-Several brokerages have recently commented on ABNB.
-Truist Securities boosted their target price on shares of Airbnb from $160.00 to $180.00 and gave the company a “hold” rating in a research note on Monday, November 8th.
-Cowen upgraded shares of Airbnb from a “market perform” rating to an “outperform” rating and boosted their target price for the company from $160.00 to $220.00 in a research note on Tuesday, October 12th.
+A number of equities research analysts have weighed in on ABNB shares.
+Citigroup lifted their price target on shares of Airbnb from $152.00 to $205.00 and gave the stock a “neutral” rating in a research note on Monday, November 8th.
+JPMorgan Chase & Co. began coverage on shares of Airbnb in a research note on Monday, September 27th.
+They issued a “neutral” rating and a $170.00 target price on the stock.
 Stifel Nicolaus boosted their target price on shares of Airbnb from $145.00 to $160.00 and gave the company a “hold” rating in a research note on Thursday, October 14th.
-Piper Sandler upped their price target on shares of Airbnb from $175.00 to $215.00 and gave the stock an “overweight” rating in a research report on Sunday, November 7th.
-Finally, Robert W. Baird reiterated a “buy” rating and set a $200.00 price target on shares of Airbnb in a research report on Friday, September 24th.
-Two investment analysts have rated the stock with a sell rating, twenty have issued a hold rating and nineteen have given a buy rating to the stock.
-According to MarketBeat.com, Airbnb currently has an average rating of “Hold” and a consensus price target of $185.95.
+Mizuho boosted their target price on shares of Airbnb from $165.00 to $190.00 and gave the company a “neutral” rating in a research note on Friday, November 5th.
+Finally, UBS Group began coverage on shares of Airbnb in a research note on Thursday, December 2nd.
+They issued a “neutral” rating and a $176.00 target price on the stock.
+Two analysts have rated the stock with a sell rating, twenty have issued a hold rating and nineteen have issued a buy rating to the company.
+According to data from MarketBeat.com, Airbnb currently has an average rating of “Hold” and an average price target of $185.95.

 Airbnb Profile